nichoth/ssc/README.md

 ```

 ### validate a message
-This check that the signature and public key are ok together.
+This checks that the signature and public key are ok together.

 ```js
 // keys = { public }